Yum Kaax

-Role in Mayan culture
+Role in Maya culture

 Pre-Columbian contact, Yum Kaax was considered one of the most important deities in the Maya pantheon and was used to help those who hunted for their food.
 Tradition farmers would invoke his name and present him with the first fruits of their fields, carved out from the forest, so that wild animals and vegetation would not destroy their fields.
 Hunters far out in the wilderness would sometimes take off their shirt, spread it over four stakes in the ground, and then crawl underneath to try and find deer.
 This is a ritual to Yum Kaax so that deer become easier to find.

-Mayan beliefs from Yum Kaax
+Maya beliefs from Yum Kaax

-Mayan sorcerers have learned many secrets from Yum Kaax and these would be used to help one get better results while hunting.
+Maya sorcerers have learned many secrets from Yum Kaax and these would be used to help one get better results while hunting.
 Some of the advice given was: When you go hunting, you must first offer Yum Kaax 5 jars of Balché or nine of chocozacan.
 To find game, create a candle of Copal and follow the flicker of the flame.
 To select your own private hunting ground, kill a deer and cut off its head and then drag the head around the hunting ground and bury the head with its liver – the area that you have dragged the head over will become your own private hunting ground.